Dominican Republic: Ephemeral independence and Haitian occupation

-Dominican War of Independence (1844–56)
+First Republic (1844–1861)

 In 1838, Juan Pablo Duarte founded a secret society called La Trinitaria, which sought the complete independence of Santo Domingo without any foreign intervention.
 Also Francisco del Rosario Sánchez and Ramon Matias Mella, despite not being among the founding members of La Trinitaria, were decisive in the fight for independence.
-Duarte, Mella, and Sánchez are considered the three Founding Fathers of the Dominican Republic.
+Duarte, Mella, and Sánchez are considered the Founding Fathers of the Dominican Republic.

-In 1843, the new Haitian president, Charles Rivière-Hérard, exiled or imprisoned the leading Trinitarios (Trinitarians).
-After subduing the Dominicans, Rivière-Hérard, a mulatto, faced a rebellion by blacks in Port-au-Prince.
-Haiti had formed two regiments composed of Dominicans from the city of Santo Domingo; these were used by Rivière-Hérard to suppress the uprising.